What is Central Futures?

 Key Project Coordinator

-Mr Harriott runs the Key Project for Year 10 to Year 13, but all students can also come see him with university queries or information about post-16 choices and searching for apprenticeships.
-You can find Mr Harriott in the Sixth Form Centre.
+Mr Breed runs the Key Project for Year 10 to Year 13, but all students can also come see him with university queries or information about post-16 choices and searching for apprenticeships.

 Other key figures

 Ms Nedjdet - Head of Year 13 is responsible for Year 13 pastoral care